keylime/keylime/docs/user_guide/idevid_and_iak.rst

 Registrar
 ^^^^^^^^^

 The certificates for the authority that signed the registering device's IAK and IDevID need to be added to the ``TPM_CERT_STORE``, the default location being ``/var/lib/keylime/tpm_cert_store``.
+The cert store can hold certificates fom multiple authorities if you have devices from different manufacturers.
+Keylime will look through the store until a match is detected.

 With the manufacturer certificates added, the Keylime registrar will accept IDevIDs and IAKs received from agents during registration.
-In this default configuration, the registrar will not prevent for an agent from registering with just an EK instead (and no IDevID and IAK).
-To disable this behaviour and make the use of IDevID and IAK a requirement for registering devices, the configuration option ``tpm_identity`` needs to be changed:
+In the default configuration, the registrar will not prevent an agent from registering with just an EK instead (and no IDevID and IAK).
+To disable this behaviour and make the use of IDevID and IAK a requirement for registering devices, the configuration option ``tpm_identity`` needs to be changed, either by modifying ``registrar.conf``:

     tpm_identity = iak_idevid

+or alternatively by overriding the configuration option by setting the ``KEYLIME_REGISTRAR_TPM_IDENTITY`` environment variable.

 Agent
 ^^^^^

 For the agent to use its IDevID and IAK to register, the IAK and IDevID certificates need to be added to the ``keylime_dir`` and named ``iak-cert.crt`` and ``idevid-cert.crt`` respectively.
 Alternatively, the ``iak_cert`` and ``idevid_cert`` configuration options can be set to absolute paths or filenames relative to the ``keylime_dir``.

+As with the registrar, the configuration options can either be set in the config file, ``agent.conf`` for the agent, or overridden using environment variables.

 Next, the functionality should be enabled by changing ``enable_iak_idevid`` to ``true``.
 Finally, the template used by the certificates needs to be specified.
 If the wrong template is chosen, the agent will fail to match the regenerated keys against the imported certificates and registration will fail.